jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 - ``bfgCommon.NOTIFICATION_PURCHASE_SUCCEEDED``
 - ``bfgCommon.NOTIFICATION_PURCHASE_FAILED``

 On success, your game should perform unlock the item, award award the purchase to the user, and persist the state of the game and purchase.
 Then, call ``bfgPurchase.finishPurchase`` for every product that succeeds.
-If you do not make this call, your game will continue to receive notifications for completed purchases each time it starts and the user will not be able to purchase the product again.
+If you do not make this call, your game will hold the purchase in an incomplete state.
+You will continue to receive notifications for the purchase each time it starts and the user will not be able to purchase the product again.

 :::info